rahulverma14061998/Natours/README.md

-# Natours
+<h1 align="center">Natours</h1>

-**Natours** is a tour booking website designed for nature lovers.
+<p align="center"><strong>Natours</strong> is a tour booking website designed for nature lovers.
 It allows users to explore and book tours to scenic, nature-oriented destinations such as mountains, rivers, forests, and wildlife areas.
-The platform provides a seamless and user-friendly experience for adventurers seeking natural escapes.
+The platform provides a seamless and user-friendly experience for adventurers seeking natural escapes.</p>

-## Features
+## <p align="center">Features</p>

 - **Browse Nature Tours**: Explore a variety of tours to natural destinations, complete with detailed information on location, difficulty level, and pricing.
 - **Online Booking**: Users can easily book their desired tours with real-time availability checks and a smooth booking process.